topimiettinen/libaslrmalloc/README.md

 ## Usage

-Set the environment variable `LD_PRELOAD` to the path to libaslrmalloc before starting the program.
+Set the environment variable `LD_PRELOAD` to the path to `libaslrmalloc` before starting the program.
 Example: `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libaslrmalloc.so.1 gedit`

 Alternatively you can add `/usr/lib/x86_64-linux-gnu/libaslrmalloc.so.1` to `/etc/ld.so.preload`.
-This activates libaslrmalloc for all programs on your system including SUIDs (where `LD_PRELOAD` is ignore).
+This activates `libaslrmalloc` for all programs on your system including SUID programs (for which `LD_PRELOAD` is ignored).
-Only programs in containers such as flatpaks will not use libaslrmalloc.
+Only programs in containers such as flatpaks will not use `libaslrmalloc`.

 ### with systemd